Moyi-Tian/CommunityRobustness/README.md

 The results are written into `json` data files.
 If running synthetic experiments on LFR benchmark, the result files will be in `./Data/LFR_network` and the file names will start with `results_`.
-When running on empirical datasets, information on the initial partition and computational results over timesteps are recorded in separated folders, which can be found in the directory `./Data/empirical_network/`.
-These corresonding directories and data files are generated automatically by the algorithm.
+When running on empirical datasets, information on the initial partition and computational results over timesteps are recorded in separate folders, which can be found in the directory `./Data/empirical_network/`.
+These corresonding directories and files are generated automatically by the algorithm.